Abdulazizcoderdim/Abdulazizcoderdim/README.md

   <br />
 </div>

-A few years ago I realized that I wanted to focus my efforts on being useful.
+A two years ago I realized that I wanted to focus my efforts on being useful.
 For this reason, I'm trying to contribute more and more to open-source projects, helping people on Discus, StackOverflow, Spectrum, Github discussions... and creating useful content to be used by developers: libraries and articles.

 <br />